McJimble/Digisew-Draw/README.md

 # Digisew-Draw

-An sketch-based program that is used to draw images specifically tailored for research purposes at Clemson University.
+A sketch-based program that is used to draw images specifically tailored for research purposes at Clemson University.
 Created using C++ and the SDL2 library for simple rendering.

 Currently in active development.